This page contains information on licensing requirements for Single Aviation Market (SAM) airlines

 Download as a PDF

 1.2 Compliance with the relevant provisions of the Civil Aviation Act 1990 (external link) involves various licensing requirements and procedures.
-Those procedures outlined within this page relate only to open aviation market licences for SAM airlines for services solely within the single aviation market between Australia and New Zealand.
-Licences for designated airlines for the open aviation markets with: Australia, Brunei, Chile, the Cook Islands, Luxembourg, Malaysia, Samoa, Singapore, Tonga, the United Arab Emirates, and the United States of America, are dealt with under Foreign international airlines - open aviation market licences.
-An airline intending to operate scheduled services between New Zealand and a country other than Australia or the other ten countries listed above may do so only with a scheduled international air service licence, the requirements and procedures for which are set out under Foreign international airlines - scheduled international air service licences and New Zealand international airlines - international air services licences.
+Those outlined in this information pamphlet relate only to open aviation market licences for SAM airlines for services solely within the single aviation market between Australia and New Zealand.
+Licences for designated airlines for the open aviation markets with: Australia, Brunei, Chile, the Cook Islands, Luxembourg, Malaysia, Samoa, Singapore, Tonga, the United Arab Emirates, and the United States of America, are dealt with in a separate pamphlet.
+An airline intending to operate scheduled services between New Zealand and a country other than Australia or the other ten countries listed above may do so only with a scheduled international air service licence, the requirements and procedures for which are set out in other pamphlets.

 1.3 Under an open aviation market licence, an airline is required to file, for information purposes only, a statement of the nature of its scheduled services between Australia and New Zealand for each IATA schedule period, and any subsequent amendments.
 Periodic retrospective returns are also required for additional non-scheduled (charter) flights operated between Australia and New Zealand, but prior approvals for such flights are not required.

 1.4 The Secretary for Transport is the licensing authority for open aviation market licences.
-Unless otherwise stated, the term “licensing authority” is used within this page.
+Unless otherwise stated, the term “licensing authority” is used in this leaflet.

 1.5 Before scheduled services between New Zealand and Australia can be commenced, applicant airlines must also meet the requirements of the relevant Australian authorities.

-2.1 Intending applicants for an open aviation market licence which are based in New Zealand are invited to have a preliminary discussion with the Ministry of Transport prior to their lodging a formal licence application.
+2.2 Intending applicants for an open aviation market licence which are based in New Zealand are invited to have a preliminary discussion with the Ministry of Transport prior to their lodging a formal licence application.
 A copy of the Air Services Agreement between New Zealand and Australia is also available on request.
-For either purpose, New Zealand applicants should contact Sonya van de Geer, Principal Adviser in the Ministry’s Aviation and Security Team (address, e-mail and fax number are given in paragraph 2.2 below; or telephone 04-439 9000).
+For either purpose, New Zealand applicants should contact the Ministry of Transport using the email address noted in paragraph 2.1 above.
+Alternatively, applicants may contact Sonya van de Geer, Principal Adviser in the Ministry’s Aviation and Security Team at email@example.com or telephone +64-21-570-412.

-3.1 As specified by the Secretary for Transport under section 87C of the Civil Aviation Act (external link) , an application for an open aviation market licence must include the following information concerning each service proposed:
+3.1 As specified by the Secretary for Transport under section 87C of the Civil Aviation Act, an application for an open aviation market licence must include the following information concerning each service proposed:

 (e) the date on which it is intended to commence the service.